From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 \subsubsection{Polarization dynamics of the leading users}

-The previous analysis suggests a big ideological polarization in the climate-related conversation on Twitter, which is a known fact for conversations about climate change \cite{williams2015network, jang2015polarized, chen2021polarization}.
+The previous analysis suggests a large ideological polarization in climate-related conversations on X, a well-documented phenomenon in discussions about climate change \cite{williams2015network, jang2015polarized, chen2021polarization}.
 However, our results are valuable in that 1) we detect these groups in an unsupervised way, and 2) we quantify the relative ideological similarity between leading users using the chamber overlaps, where we found significantly high (low) overlaps for pairs of users in the same (other) group.
-However, we have not yet quantified polarization, and the analysis so far has been static.
+However, we have not yet quantified polarization, and the analysis has been static.

-We define the \textit{polarization} between two groups $P_\alpha$ and $P_\beta$ as the difference between the probability that an edge exists within a group and the probability that an edge exist across groups.
+We define the \textit{polarization} between two groups $P_\alpha$ and $P_\beta$ as the difference between the probability that an edge exists within a group and the probability that an edge exists across groups.
 To do so, we consider the \textit{adaptive E-I index}, following Chen et al. \cite{chen2021polarization} and Bruns \cite{bruns2017echo}, as

 where $n_{\alpha \beta}^t = \sum_{i \in P_\alpha, j \in P_\beta} q_{ij}^t $ is the total strength of the edges going from $P_\alpha$ to $P_\beta$.